 Although often used interchangeably, getting sober isn’t the same as being in recovery.
-When we think of sobriety, we immediately think of abstinence from a substance or substances.
+When we think of sobriety, we immediately think of quitting alcohol or drugs.
 Recovery, however, is much more than physical sobriety.
-It is also about mental and emotional healing.
+It is also about mental and emotional healing and feeling at peace with who you are.
 So, how can we go from being sober to being in recovery?
 By practicing emotional sobriety.

 What is Emotional Sobriety?

-As humans, we move in and out of states of emotion depending on a variety of internal and external factors.
-Emotional sobriety means addressing all the negative feelings, thoughts, and behaviors that were smothered and ignored by drinking or drug use.
-While practicing emotional sobriety won’t prevent us from experiencing negative thoughts or emotions, it will allow us to feel and honor our emotions, rather than being consumed or directed by them.
+While practicing emotional sobriety won’t prevent you from experiencing negative thoughts or emotions, it will allow you to feel and honor your emotions, rather than being consumed or directed by them.

 - Strong communication